jncss/skv/README.md

 | Key | [key_size] bytes | Key data |
 | Data Size | 1/2/4/8 bytes | Length of the data (according to Type field) |
 | Data | [data_size] bytes | Value data |

+**Note on free space reuse**: When records are deleted or updated, the library tracks free space locations.
+New records will automatically reuse these spaces if they fit, improving storage efficiency.
+Padding bytes (0x80) may be added to fill small gaps that cannot hold a complete record.

 ### Type Field Details